r2luna/brain/README.md

 php artisan make:process
 ... follow prompt
 name: CreateUserProcess
-domain: Users
+domain: Users  # Only asked if BRAIN_USE_DOMAINS=true
 ```

-This will create a new process class in `app/Brain/Users/Processes/CreateUserProcess.php`
+This will create a new process class:
+- With domains: `app/Brain/Users/Processes/CreateUserProcess.php`
+- Without domains: `app/Brain/Processes/CreateUserProcess.php`

 > [!IMPORTANT]
 > Note that every task running inside a process executes within a database transaction by default.